What is a Court Appointed Special Advocate (CASA)?

 A Court Appointed Special Advocate (CASA) Volunteer is a trained community member appointed by a judge to represent the best interests of abused and neglected children in court.
 CASA Volunteers are not mentors or sponsors.
 Our CASAs are mature, responsible adults who are easy to talk to and who care deeply about bringing a brighter future to the abused and neglected children of Cole County.

-In 2020, over 200 Cole County children were removed due to alleged abuse or neglect.
+Annually, over 200 Cole County children are in foster care.
+They were removed due to abuse or neglect.
 These children have often been removed from everything familiar – home, family, friends, and school – and find themselves in a world filled with social workers, lawyers, judges, and courtrooms where life-altering decisions are made on their behalf.
 CASA serves children from birth to nineteen.

 We’re proud to have a wealth of CASA Volunteers from different personal, educational, and cultural backgrounds.
 Many of our CASAs are retired and more than half of our CASAs are employed in regular, full-time jobs.
 All of them share the same passion and determination to find a safe, permanent home for abused and neglected children.